Carnitas Querétaro

 Enmoladas are another form of a mole dinner, and are popular as a Lent meal (when

 no meat is eaten).
-"Enchiladas" are tortillas with chile and "Enmoladas" substitute mole for the chile as
+"Enchiladas" are tortillas with chile and "Enmoladas" substitute mole for

-mole burritos are probably better.
-The enmoladas with cheese offer a good opportunity for
+want chicken the mole burritos are probably better.
+The enmoladas with cheese offer

-a delicious non-meat meal (although some would argue the cheese does not really make this
+a good opportunity for a delicious non-meat meal (although some would argue the cheese does

 Carnitas (pork) is the signature dish of this restaurant, with the recipe originating in